backslashashley/Incandescent/README.md

 # Incandescent

-Aims to improve performance and fix bugs of light engine in legacy minecraft.
+Aims to improve performance and fix bugs of light engine in 1.12 minecraft.